 When you trust yourself, and follow your feelings, you will be traveling on your path, which is the fastest way to get to where you want to go.

 You may bump into challenges, obstacles, and internal resistance.
 And that’s okay, because that’s what’s supposed to happen for you.

-Luckily, I got over it, because I got so sick of myself making excuses and not making progress.
+Luckily, I got over it, because I got so sick of myself making excuses and falling into negative thinking.
 I simply started taking action, because I really did not care if I made mistakes.